garden-io/garden/docs/guides/migrating-to-bonsai.md

 **Bonsai** is the codename for Garden 0.13.

-In Garden Bonsai, _actions_ replace _modules_ as the recommended way to describe components in your your Garden projects.
+In Garden Bonsai, _actions_ replace _modules_ as the recommended way to describe components in your Garden projects.
 The top-level project configuration is mostly unchanged.

 But fear not: Bonsai is _mostly backwards compatible_ with the old configuration!
 There are very few breaking changes that require editing any existing module-based configuration files - your projects should mostly just work when updating Garden.